 The Steelers have never won back-to-back titles the past six seasons, but they also never had a losing season.
 Including playoffs, Pittsburgh holds a 71-35 record over that span.

-"Well, I don’t know if it's necessary because it's really hard to win back-to-back," Brandt explained.
+"Well, I don’t know if it's necessary because it's really hard to win back-to-back," said Brandt explained.
 "The reason it's hard to win is because the competitive balance in this league is so good."

 Now more than ever, the NFL has become a coaching and quarterback league.
 This is a major reason Pittsburgh has been able to sustain its success.

 Quarterback Ben Roethlisberger doesn't put up gaudy numbers but is arguably the most clutch quarterback in the NFL.
 He is 10-2 in the playoffs and has a chance to improve to 3-0 in Super Bowls this Sunday.
 Earlier this week, the AFC North blog examined whether a third championship cements his status as a future Hall of Famer.

 Steelers head coach Mike Tomlin has a chance to win his second Super Bowl in just his fourth season.
 Tomlin could surpass his predecessor, Bill Cowher, who won one championship in Pittsburgh in 15 seasons.

 Both are young for their respective positions.
 Roethlisberger, 28, and Tomlin, 38, will be stalwarts in Pittsburgh for a long time with a chance to win multiple championships together.

 "We have a great relationship.
 He's a player's coach and I like playing for him," Roethlisberger said this week of Tomlin.
 "He's one of the reasons we want to win football games.
 We are blessed to have him as our coach."